arthexis/sigils/README.rst

         assert result == "arthexis: /home/arth/webapp"

-All keys in the context mapping should be strings (behavior is undefined if not) The use of uppercase keys is STRONGLY recommended but not required.
+All keys in the context mapping should be strings (behavior is undefined if not) and will be automatically converted to uppercase.

-Values can be anything, a string, a number, a list, a dict, or an ORM instance.
+Values can be anything: a string, a number, a list, a dict, or an ORM instance, anything that can self-serialize to text with the *str* function works.

 .. code-block:: python